 Traditionally in other ecosystems, if you have a collection of 10000 Sparrows and 5 of them have a gold chain, then the rarity of the gold-chained Sparrow is 5/10000.

-The gold chain NFTs would be given a new resource which visually matches the style of the robot project, and become equippable by the 10000 Robots.
+The gold chain NFTs would be given a new asset which visually matches the style of the robot project, and become equippable by the 10000 Robots.

 Now, the rarity of the gold chain is no longer 5 / 10000, but 5 / 20000.